n8aman/3.PHP/README.md

   9) test- for dev uniTesting, ModelTesting.
   10) .env
   11) composer.lock- maintain hiercrchy of dependencies to sub-dependenciecs used
   12) viet.config.js-

-# Laravel
+- Routing- url to open a file or path for opening webPage

-framework
+a

-mvc(model view controller) architecture
+q